hifirworks/hifir/libhifir/README.md

 ## Examples ##

 `libhifir/tests` contains some simple testing programs, which illustrate how to call multilevel triangular solve and matrix-vector multiplication in `libhifir` with both real and complex arithmetics.
-For comprehensive examples, it is recommended to check the `examples` directory.
+For comprehensive examples, please refer to the C++ demos under the `../examples` directory and adapt them to C by referring to HIFIR's documentation.